darthmaim/gw2builds/docs/store.md

   Contains the selected offhand weapon ids (strings), indexed by weapon set.

 ### Mechanic
+*TODO: Check how this can be adapted or integrated into the new mechanics store.*
 - `activeAttunements` (array)
   Contains the active attunements, indexed by weapon set.
 - `availableAttunementObjects` (object, indexed by `attunement.id`)